-Here we have explored how the accuracy of tercile probability estimates are related to ensemble size and the chosen probability estimation technique.
-The counting estimate, which uses the fraction of ensemble members that fall in the tercile category, is attractive since it places no restrictions on the ensemble distribution and is simple.
+Here we have explored how the accuracy of tercile-category probability estimates are related to ensemble size and the chosen probability estimation technique.
+The counting estimate, which uses the fraction of ensemble members that fall in the tercile category, is attractive because it is simple and places no restrictions on the form of the ensemble distribution.
 The error variance of the counting estimate is a function of the ensemble size and tercile category probability.
-For Gaussian variables, the variance of the counting estimate depends on the ensemble size, ensemble mean and variance; the average variance depends on ensemble size and the signal-to-noise ratio.
-The Gaussian fit estimate computes tercile probabilities from a Gaussian distribution with parameters estimated from the forecast ensemble.
-The variance of the Gaussian fit tercile probabilities is also a function of the ensemble size and the ensemble mean and variance, and the average variance depends on ensemble size and the signal-to-noise ratio.
-When the variables are indeed Gaussian, the variance of the Gaussian fit estimate is the error variance and is smaller than that of the counting estimate, by approximately 40% in the limit of small signal.
+For Gaussian variables, the tercile category probability is a function of the ensemble mean and variance.
+Therefore, for Gaussian variables, the counting estimate variance for an individual forecast depends on ensemble size, mean and variance; the average (over forecasts) counting estimate variance depends on ensemble size and the signal-to-noise ratio.
+An alternative to the counting estimate is the Gaussian fit estimate which computes tercile probabilities from a Gaussian distribution with parameters estimated from the forecast ensemble.
+Like the counting estimate, the variance of the Gaussian fit tercile probabilities is also shown to be a function of the ensemble size and the ensemble mean and variance, and the average variance depends on ensemble size and the signal-to-noise ratio.
+When the variables are indeed Gaussian, the error variance of the Gaussian fit estimate is smaller than that of the counting estimate, by approximately 40% in the limit of small signal.
 The advantage of the Gaussian fit over the counting estimate is equivalent to fairly substantial increases in ensemble size.
 However, this advantage depends on the forecast distribution being well described by a Gaussian distribution.
-Generalized linear models (GLMs) provide a parametric method of estimating the tercile probabilities using a nonlinear regression with the ensemble mean and possibly the ensemble variance as predictors.
-The GLM estimator does not explicitly assume a distribution but, as implemented here, is equivalent to the Gaussian fit in some circumstances.
+Generalized linear models (GLMs) provide a parametric estimate of the tercile probabilities using a nonlinear regression with the ensemble mean and possibly the ensemble variance as predictors.
+The GLM estimator does not explicitly assume a distribution but, as implemented here, is equivalent to the Gaussian fit estimate in some circumstances.

 The accuracy of the tercile probability estimates affects probability forecast skill measures such as the commonly used ranked probability skill score (RPSS).
-Reducing the variance of the tercile probability estimate increases the RPSS.
+Reducing the variance of the tercile probability estimate is shown to increase the RPSS.
 We examined this connection in the perfect model setting used extensively in predictability studies in which the "observations" are assumed to be indistinguishable from an arbitrary ensemble member.
-We find the expected RPSS in terms of the above-and below-normal tercile probabilities and, for Gaussian variables, in terms of the ensemble mean and variance.
+We find the expected RPSS in terms of the above- and below-normal tercile probabilities and, for Gaussian variables, in terms of the ensemble mean and variance.
 Finite ensemble size degrades the expected RPSS, conceptually similar to the way that finite ensemble size reduces the expected correlation (Sardeshmukh et al. 2000; Richardson 2001).